astra-vision/MonoScene/README.md

 If you have **trouble installing mayavi**, you can take a look at our [**mayavi installation guide**](https://anhquancao.github.io/blog/2022/mayavi-install/)

-You also need to install omegaconf and hydra-core packages, used by the visualization scripts using the commands:
+You also need to install some packages used by the visualization scripts using the commands:
 ```
+pip install tqdm
 pip install omegaconf
 pip install hydra-core
 ```